 - 611.3-1.
 This section shall govern the definitions of words and phrases as used herein.
-All words not defined herein shall be used in their ordinary and everyday sense. - (a) "Comprehensive Housing Division" ias the division within the Oneida Nation under the direction of the Comprehensive Housing Division Director which consists of all residential services offered by the Nation, including but not limited to, all rental programs, the rent-to-own program, and the residential sales and mortgages programs. - (b) "Landlord" means any person or entity within the Nation's jurisdiction in theirits capacity to rent real property subject to a rental agreement. - (c) "Nation" means the Oneida Nation. - 34 (d) "Premises" means the property covered by a rental agreement, including not only the 35 real property and fixtures, but also any personal property furnished by the landlord pursuant 36 to a rental agreement.
+All words not defined herein shall be used in their ordinary and everyday sense. - (a) "Comprehensive Housing Division" is the division within the Oneida Nation under the direction of the Comprehensive Housing Division Director which consists of all residential services offered by the Nation, including but not limited to, all rental programs, the rent-to-own program, and the residential sales and mortgages programs. - (b) "Landlord" means any person or entity within the Nation's jurisdiction in their capacity to rent real property subject to a rental agreement. - (c) "Nation" means the Oneida Nation. - (d) "Premises" means the property covered by a rental agreement, including not only the real property and fixtures, but also any personal property furnished by the landlord pursuant to a rental agreement.

-- (e) "Rental Agreement" means a written contract between a landlord and a tenant, whereby the tenant is granted the right to use or occupy the premises for a residential purpose for one (1) year or less, provided that the term may be longer than one (1) year in circumstances where the contract is on a rent-to-own basis. - (f) "Reservation" means all property within the exterior boundaries of the reservation of the Oneida Nation, as created pursuant to the 1838.
-Treaty with the Oneida.
-7 Stat., 566., and any lands added thereto pursuant to federal law. - (g) "Rule" means a set of requirements, including citation fees and penalty schedules, enacted jointly by the Land Commission and by the Comprehensive Housing Division in accordance with the Administrative Rulemaking law based on authority delegated in this law in order to implement, interpret and/or enforce this law, provided that where such requirements relate solely to premises administered pursuant to federal funding, the Comprehensive Housing Division has sole authority. - (h) "Tenant" means the person granted the right to use or occupy a premises pursuant to a rental agreement. - (i) "Tribal member" means an individual who is an enrolled member of the Nation. - (j) "Security Deposit" means a payment made to the landlord by the tenant to ensure that rent will be paid and other responsibilities of the rental agreement performed.
+- (e) "Rental Agreement" means a written contract between a landlord and a tenant, whereby the tenant is granted the right to use or occupy the premises for a residential purpose for one (1) year or less, provided that the term may be longer than one (1) year in circumstances where the contract is on a rent-to-own basis. - (f) "Reservation" means all property within the exterior boundaries of the reservation of the Oneida Nation, as created pursuant to the 1838 Treaty with the Oneida, 7 Stat.
+566., and any lands added thereto pursuant to federal law. - (g) "Rule" means a set of requirements, including citation fees and penalty schedules, enacted by the Comprehensive Housing Division in accordance with the Administrative Rulemaking law based on authority delegated in this law in order to implement, interpret and/or enforce this law - (h) "Tenant" means the person granted the right to use or occupy a premises pursuant to a rental agreement. - (i) "Tribal member" means an individual who is an enrolled member of the Nation. - (j) "Security Deposit" means a payment made to the landlord by the tenant to ensure that rent will be paid and other responsibilities of the rental agreement performed.